How to Get Your Savings on Track

 A first step as you start to save should be to accumulate an emergency fund to cover unexpected financial needs.
 A good target is to build up enough to cover three to six months’ worth of essential expenses.
 Having this reserve of money available could save you from running up expensive credit card debt when an unexpected need occurs.

 The more that you accumulate your savings, the more important it will be that you earn a good interest rate.
-Whether you open a CD, money market account or savings account, shop around for a competitive rate.
-Also, look for a checking account which is free of monthly fees – free checking accounts are in the minority these days, but they do still exist.
+Whether you open a CD, money market account, or savings account, shop around for a competitive rate.
+Also, look for a checking account that is free of monthly fees – free checking accounts are in the minority these days, but they do still exist.

 If your employer has a 401(k) plan you have the opportunity to defer income taxes on both the money you put into it and any investment earnings on that money.
 If your employer offers a matching contribution, an immediate goal should be to contribute enough to earn the full match available.
 Otherwise, you will be walking away from money that could be yours.